frequently asked questions

 12. Can you supply drones?

-We now supply DJI drones directly, and are able to recommend drones for different purposes.
-We offer a discount on DJI drones when brought along with or after our training.
-We provide direct aftersales support with our distributor and DJI to keep you flying.
+We now supply DJI, Autel and Parrot drones directly, and are able to recommend drones for different purposes.
+We offer a discount on drones when brought along with or after our training.
+We provide direct aftersales support with our distributor and the manufacturers to keep you flying.
 This is important as the nature of drone operations means damage is a real possibility.
 As a result, having good insurance, combined with a reliable provider is important.
 Two of our instructors also have specialist niches for equipment supply:

 Jack Wrangham of Drone AG supplies customised drones for agricultural surveying including for NDVI mapping, visual crop analysis and crop spraying.